-- 10.45 The site forms part of a designated Wildlife Habitat Network. - 10.46 The main ecology concerns relate to the loss of lowland acid grassland which is a habitat of principal importance.
-This requires mitigation to avoid significant ecological harm.
-The recreation of an area within the site layout to compensate for the loss of this habitat can be provided for within the undeveloped south west corner of the site and the layout has also been amended to include a 1-1.5m buffer along the southern boundary which is shown as lowland dry acidic grassland.
-The southern boundary is particularly sensitive because it is adjacent to an area of trees which will act as a foraging network and a connective feature for the movement of wildlife and so the buffer is an important feature.
-There is also a landscape buffer to the eastern boundary which provides additional ecological mitigation.
-Details of the landscaping of the site are to be secured by condition. - 10.47 The Ecology Unit has raised concerns with the proximity of plots 1, 9 and 10 to the woodland to the south of the site and the potential impact on the use of the woodland by wildlife.
-The trees are not protected and on balance it is considered that an acceptable separation distance is provided such that the long term viability of the trees are unlikely to be unduly prejudiced.
-Furthermore, the separation between the dwellings and the woodland now includes an undeveloped strip of land immediately adjacent to the trees that falls outside of the residential curtilage of the plots.
-Further mitigation on the woodland can be provided through a lighting design strategy. - 10.48 A condition for a Construction Environmental Management Plan is recommended.
-This will help to mitigate the impact of construction on the River Holme which is a habitat of principal importance and local Biodiversity Action Plan habitat.
-In particular mitigation is required in relation to water run-off.

-- 10.49 Japanese knotweed and Himalayan balsam have been recorded on site.
-A protocol to ensure eradication within the site and prevent the spread outside of the site can be secured through condition. - 10.50 A condition is also recommended to ensure vegetation clearance takes place outside of the bird breeding season. - 10.51 The impact on a protected species has been assessed and is accepted by the Ecology Unit.
-The assessment is however based on the original iteration of the scheme and so further information has been sought on the basis of the scheme as amended.
-An update on this will be provided to Members. - 10.52 Subject to the provision of the compensatory grassland habitat as described and the aforementioned conditions the application is considered to comply with LP30 of the Local Plan and guidance in the NPPF.
+- 10.45 The site forms part of a designated Wildlife Habitat Network. - 10.46 Initial ecology concerns mainly related to the loss of lowland acid grassland which is a habitat of principal importance and requires mitigation to avoid significant ecological harm.
+The reduction in the quantum of development and the consequential provision of a substantial undeveloped area within the south western part of the site now provides adequate scope for compensation and addresses the principal concern.
+This undeveloped area is further supplemented by a landscape buffer behind plots 7 and 8 and a vegetated buffer adjacent to New Mill Road. - 10.47 The layout provides acceptable separation between new development and the southern boundary, which is particularly sensitive because it is adjacent to an area of trees which will act as a foraging network and a connective feature for the movement of wildlife. - 10.48 Conditions are recommended for detailed landscaping proposals, a lighting design strategy and a Construction Environmental Management Plan. - 10.49 Japanese knotweed and Himalayan balsam have been recorded on site.
+A protocol to ensure eradication within the site and prevent the spread outside of the site can be secured through condition. - 10.50 A condition is also recommended to ensure vegetation clearance takes place outside of the bird breeding season. - 10.51 The impact on a protected species has been assessed and is accepted by the Ecology Unit. - 10.52 Subject to the aforementioned conditions provision of the compensatory grassland habitat as described and the aforementioned conditions the application is considered to comply with LP30 of the Local Plan and guidance in the NPPF.